10 Common Criticisms that Make Effective E-Cigarette Advertising Impossible

 1 – Too Many Youths are “Exposed” to E-Cig Ads

 Ideally, many groups want e-cig companies to advertise without kids so much as seeing it.
-The fact that researchers in the field use the term “exposure” to mean “a youth seeing an ad for a vaping product” tells you everything you need to know about their stance: youths seeing vaping ads are having their minds poisoned.
+The fact that researchers in the field use the term “exposure” to mean “a youth seeing an ad to buy e-juice or vaping product” tells you everything you need to know about their stance: youths seeing vaping ads are having their minds poisoned.

 A study looking at youth exposure to e-cig advertising used Nielson data to estimate exposure to e-cigarette advertisements from early 2011 to late 2013.
 The researchers found a 256 percent increase in youth exposure to e-cigarette ads over the studied time period, with most of this being advertising of Blu products.
 However, the study showed that just under 53 percent of the advertising from Blu in the third quarter of 2013 aired overnight (between 1 and 7 am), with 14.8 percent airing late-night (between 11 pm and 1 am) and 21.6 percent airing in prime time (8 to 11 pm).